farlies/rsked/doc/README-RPi.md

 in latter case.

-In an embedded solution, the network and WEP credentials to use Wi-Fi must be added to the device prior to installation.
+In an embedded solution, the network and WEP credentials to use Wi-Fi are easiest to add to the device prior to installation.
 Add stanzas to the file `/etc/wpa_supplicant/wpa_supplicant.conf` e.g.